 Employment growth reflects the rate at which the economy is creating and filling new jobs.
-Virginia again added new jobs to its economy in 2012, continuing its recovery from recession.
+Continuing its recovery from recession, Virginia again added new jobs to its economy in 2013, but at a pace far slower than the national average.

 Why is This Important?

 Employment growth is an indicator of expansion in the economy and represents an increase in the economic opportunities available to the citizens of a region or state.
 Employment growth is generally tracked as a percentage change from a previous year.

 Earlier in the decade, Virginia's employment level grew at a faster pace than the national average, but then began to lag behind.
 As the nation entered recession in 2008, the employment growth rate turned negative in Virginia, as it did in most states, although its rate of decline was less severe during this time (-3.27% in 2009 and -0.25% in 2010) than in the nation as a whole (-4.60% and -0.61%).
 Although in positive territory again since 2011, job growth in the Commonwealth has lagged behind both overall U.S. growth and that found in our peer states.
 In 2013, employment growth in the Commonwealth was at 0.59% -- below the U.S. average of 1.72% and rates for Maryland, Tennessee, and North Carolina at 0.78, 1.57, and 1.74 percent, respectively.

 North Dakota, with a job growth rate of 3.74 percent, was again the national leader in 2013 -- largely due its recent energy boom and related economic growth as thousands move there to find work.
 But its rate of growth is also an outlier, as no other state has come close to matching North Dakota's year-over-year jumps in job growth in recent years.